 Elsewhere Josephus uses τἐρας (portent) alone:

-This verse is followed by the enumeration of different omens in verse 289-294).
-Then follows verse 295, in which Josephus again uses both τέρας and σημεῖον.
+This verse is followed by the enumeration of different omens in verses 289-294).
+Then, in verse 295, Josephus again uses both τέρας and σημεῖον.

 It may be clear that Josephus uses σημεῖον and τέρας several times to describe ominous portents of a specific catastrophe, the destruction of the Temple and the capture of Jerusalem during the war against the Romans.

-While at first sight there are no chronological clues in Ascension of Isaiah 3:13-20, at closer reading this section ends with a veiled time indication of Jesus’ life and passion.
-According to Josephus one specific catastrophe was preceded by signs and miracles in that era, and that catastrophe was the catastrophic end of Jerusalem and its temple.
-It is in that period that Ascension of Isaiah 3:20 places Jesus’ activity, passion and resurrection.
+While at first there appear to be no chronological clues in Ascension of Isaiah 3:13-20, a closer reading reveals this section ends with a veiled time indication of Jesus’ life and passion.
+According to Josephus, one specific catastrophe was preceded by signs and miracles in this period, namely the catastrophic end of Jerusalem and its temple.
+It is in this period that Ascension of Isaiah 3:20 places Jesus’ activity, passion and resurrection.